!—- ShareThis BEGIN -—> <!—- ShareThis END -—>

 What's a Park Pass?
 Parks Canada requires everyone to purchase a park pass.
 It can be daily or yearly, group or single, one park specifically or all parks.

 Is Moraine Lake open year round?
 Technically yes, but the road isn't.
-In the off season (Thanksgiving Weekend - June 1) the road is closed and converted into a cross country ski trail that ends at the avalanche area.
+In the off season (mid October - June 1) the road is closed and converted into a cross country ski trail that ends at the avalanche area.
 To proceed further, you need special avalanche gear and training.

 How long does it take to get to Moraine Lake?
-Once you are on Moraine Lake Rd., it can take 15-20 minutes to drive there, 1 hour to bike and 2 hours and 40 minutes to walk.
+Once you are on Moraine Lake Rd., it can take 15-20 minutes by shuttle to get there, 1 hour to bike and 2 hours and 40 minutes to walk.

 Where is best spot to view Moraine Lake?
 As you enter Moraine Lake you will see a "Rockpile" on you left hand side.
 This is the very best spot to view the lake.
 The gentle hike up to the top via a very manicured path is well worth the trouble.
 This hike is easy and will take you under 10 minutes.

 What other hikes or trails are around Moraine Lake?